1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 With "p=reject

 ", unauthenticated emails are rejected.
-The reception percentage determines the proportion of unauthenticated emails that will be effectively rejected.
-For example "p=reject; pct=20
+The reception percentage determines the proportion of unauthenticated emails that will actually be rejected.
+For example, "p=reject; pct=20

 " means that 20% of unauthenticated emails will be rejected, while the remaining 80% will be accepted.